 MEMBERNO, and other columns of the table keep respective information relating to an employee insurance policy.
 The

-MEMBERNO in the employee table must be both a foreign key and a unique key:
+MEMBERNO in the employee table should be both a foreign key and a unique key:

 To enforce referential integrity rules between the